-Best 401k Contribution Paycheck Calculator: LendTable Review (2021)
+Best 401k Contribution Paycheck Calculator: LendTable Review (2023)

 Employee Stock Purchase Plans

 This can apply to multiple types of retirement accounts.
 So not only your 401(k) but also your ESPP.
-FYI, an ESPP is when a publicly traded company allows you to buy the company stock at a discount at specific intervals as a way to boost your retirement savings.
+FYI, an ESPP is when a publicly traded company allows you to buy the company stock at a discount at specific intervals to boost your retirement savings.

-For me personally, it is always easier to understand concepts like these with specific examples.
+It is always easier for me to understand concepts like these with specific examples.
 So, let’s consider this scenario:

 - Income: $50,000